stellar/soroban-quest/quests/6-asset-interop/README.md

 - [ ] Invoke the `withdraw` function of the `AllowanceContract` using either the `Child_Account` or `Parent_Account`

+> _Note:_ We _could_ have programmed the invocation of the XLM's `approve`
+> function right into the contract's `init` function.
+That would be a pretty
+> clean way to accomplish the job.
+However, we're trying to help you get used to
+> interacting with contracts and making invocations to the XLM SAC is a really
+> useful skill to learn.

 While performing the above steps, you'll want to consider the amount of XLM you're using along the way.
 In Soroban, assets are quantified using [Stroop][stroop]s (that is, one ten-millionth of the asset).
 For example, if you want to `transfer` 1 XLM, you'll need to supply `10000000`, `10_000_000` or `1 * 10**7` stroops as an argument in your invocation.

-Additionally, the astute observer might notice an interesting separation between the Parent's asset balance and the approved allowance the contract has access to at any given time.
+Additionally, the astute observer might notice an interesting disparity between the Parent's asset balance and the approved allowance the contract has access to at any given time.
 For example you could have a balance of  100,000 XLM in the Parent account, but only `approve` a "first tranche" to the contract of 10,000